Graph Mixture Density Networks: Experiments

-\paragraph{Evaluation Setup.} We assess the performance of different models using a holdout strategy for the BA and ER datasets ($90\%/10\%/10\%$ split).
-To make the evaluation more robust, different simulations for the same graph cannot appear in both training and test splits.
-The metric of interest is the log-likelihood of the data, which captures how well we can fit the target distribution.
+\paragraph{Evaluation Setup.} We assess the performance of different models using a holdout strategy for all datasets ($80\%/10\%/10\%$ split).
+Given the size of the datasets, we believe that a simple holdout is sufficient to assess the performances of the different models considered.
+To make the evaluation even more robust for the epidemic datasets, different simulations about the same graph cannot appear in both training and test splits.
+The metric of interest is the log-likelihood of the data ($\log \mathcal{L}$), which captures how well we can fit the target distribution and the model's uncertainty with respect to a particular output value.
+We also report the Mean Average Error (MAE) on the real-world benchmarks for completeness.
+However, the MAE does not reflect the model's uncertainty about the output, as we will show.

-Instead, we split the links of Cora and Pubmed according to a bootstrap sampling technique.
-We created ten different 85\%/5\%/10\% link splits with an equal number of true (class 1) and false (class 0) edges.
-This setup is more robust than using a single split \cite{kipf_semi-supervised_2017}, but it is ten times more expensive because we must perform a model selection for each split.
-We treat sampled false edges as directed for better exploration of the space of unconnected pairs of nodes.
-We use an L1 loss with target distance 0 for the positive class and 2 for the negative class.
-When it comes to computing classification scores, we convert each distance $d$ into a probability using the continuous function $1/(1+d)$ (though hard thresholds are also possible).
-Following the literature, we evaluate the classification performance using the area under the curve (AUC) and the average precision (AP).

 We perform model selection via grid search for all the models presented.
-We select the best configuration on the validation set using early stopping with patience \cite{prechelt_early_1998}.
-After a final re-training, we assess the model's performance on the unseen test set.
+For each of them, we select the best configuration on the validation set using early stopping with patience \cite{prechelt_early_1998}.
+Then, to avoid an unlucky random initialization of the chosen configuration, we average the model's performance on the unseen test set over ten final training runs.
+Similarly to the model selection phase, in these final training runs we use early stopping on a validation set extracted from the training set (10\% of the training data).